How to reduce over-catering in schools

-Furthermore, with ami’s cashless software, Free School Meal (FSM) stigma is no longer an issue in schools, as anonymity is maintained through a standardised cashless catering system to pre-order and collect food, allowing FSM pupils to enjoy the same lunchtime experience as their peers.
+With ami’s cashless software, free school meal (FSM) anonymity is maintained through a standardised cashless catering system to pre-order and collect food.
+This anonymity reduces FSM stigma and allows these pupils to enjoy the same lunchtime experience as their peers.
 Only the head and the school bursar will know which pupils qualify for free school meals, meaning no roll-call, colour-coding or separate queues.

 In an age where food wastage and sustainability in education is more important than ever, schools must be aware of their impact on the environment and look to ways to minimise wastage and consequently increase uptake.
 With existing pre-ordering software that eliminates unnecessary waste, such as ami’s Infinity product, now is the time for schools to adapt to the

 The Schools & Academies Show is an exciting event that brings together education professionals, school leaders, and decision-makers across the UK.
 The show serves as a platform for showcasing innovative solutions, such as cashless catering, and sharing best practices in the education sector.